LivePersonInc/knowledge-center-archive/_release/February 2020/Week-of-feb-17th.md

 **Screenshots:**
 ![](img/week-of-february-17th-1.png)

-## Set idle time automatically according to smart suggestions
+## Set idle time automatically according to Smart Capacity
 ### Type: Enhancement (NAW 1.10)

 With the enhanced agent workspace launch, we introduced a new conversation status: “Idle”, which has been defined as “Consumer has not responded for over 5 minutes”.
 With this version release, the idle time has been aligned with the Smart Capacity settings automatically.